Imnotshashwat/Imnotshashwat/README.md

 - 🤖 Currently diving deep into Artificial Intelligence to stay ahead of the curve.
 - 🪐 Fueled by the mysteries of the universe.
 I love exploring Astrophysics.
 - 💻   I love exploring new technologies and building cool stuff.
-- 📰   Reading, writing & watching Tech Stuff whenever possible.
+- 📰   Reading, watching Tech Stuff & movies/shows whenever possible.
 - 😄 Pronouns: Stranger/He/Him/His

 Feel free to connect and let's build something awesome together! ✨